edereynaldesaintmichel/Masked-Net/README.md

     where `main_proj` is a shared, learned projection matrix.
 This shared projection acts like a learned 1D convolution, extracting features relevant to both the values and their validity.

 3.  **Shared Projection (Convolution Analogy):**  The use of the *same* `main_proj` matrix for all three components (values, invalid mask, zero mask) is a key innovation.
 This is analogous to a 1D convolution with `out_features` filters, `in_features` stride, and a filter size of 1.
-The `main_proj` matrix learns filters that effectively process both the main values and the information encoded in the masks, maximizing information retention.

 4.  **LoRA for Global Interactions:**  The output of the concatenated projection is then passed through a linear layer, followed by a LeakyReLU activation.
 To further enhance parameter efficiency, Low-Rank Approximation (LoRA) is applied to the linear layer's transformation matrix (`result_proj`).
-This captures global feature interactions with a low-rank representation, promoting generalization and reducing overfitting.
-The LoRA is implemented before the activation function.

     The combination of the shared projection (convolutional aspect) and LoRA allows the network to efficiently learn both local feature representations (via the convolution-like projection) and global feature dependencies (via LoRA).